kubesphere/notification-manager/README.md

 - DingTalk

 ## Architecture
-Notification Manager uses CRDs to store notification configs like email, wechat and slack.
+Notification Manager uses CRDs to store notification configs like email, WeCom and slack.
 It also includes an operator to create and reconcile NotificationManager CRD which watches all notification config CRDs, updates notification settings accordingly and sends notifications to users.

 ![Architecture](docs/images/architecture.png)